Tristan und Isolde: Composition history

-By the end of 1854, Wagner had sketched out all three acts of an opera on the Tristan theme, based on Gottfried von Strassburg's telling of the story.
-While the earliest extant sketches date from December 1856, it was not until August 1857 that Wagner began devoting his attention entirely to the opera, putting aside the composition of Siegfried to do so.
+By the end of 1854, Wagner had sketched out all three acts of the opera, based on Gottfried von Strassburg's version of the story.
+The earliest extant sketches are from December 1856, but only in August 1857 did Wagner begin devoting his attention entirely to the opera, putting Siegfried aside to do so.
 On 20 August he began the prose sketch for the opera, and the libretto (or poem, as Wagner preferred to call it) was completed by 18 September.
-Wagner, at this time, had moved into a cottage built in the grounds of Wesendonck's villa, where, during his work on Tristan und Isolde, he became passionately involved with Mathilde Wesendonck.
-Whether or not this relationship was platonic remains uncertain.
-One evening in September of that year, Wagner read the finished poem of "Tristan" to an audience including his wife, Minna, his current muse, Mathilde, and his future mistress (and later wife), Cosima von Bülow.
+Wagner had moved into a cottage built in the grounds of Wesendonck's villa, where, during his work on Tristan und Isolde, he became passionately involved with Mathilde Wesendonck.
+Whether this relationship was platonic is uncertain.
+One evening in September that year, Wagner read the finished poem of Tristan to an audience including Mathilde; his wife, Minna; and his future wife Cosima von Bülow.

 By October 1857, Wagner had begun the composition sketch of the first act.
-During November, however, he set five of Mathilde's poems to music known today as the Wesendonck Lieder.
-This was an unusual move by Wagner, who almost never set to music poetic texts other than his own.
-Wagner described two of the songs – "Im Treibhaus" and "Träume" – as "Studies for Tristan und Isolde": "Träume" uses a motif that forms the love duet in act 2 of Tristan, while "Im Treibhaus" introduces a theme that later became the prelude to act 3.
+In November, he set five of Mathilde's poems to music known today as the Wesendonck Lieder.
+This was unusual for Wagner, who almost never set to music poetic texts other than his own.
+Wagner called two of the songs – "Im Treibhaus" and "Träume" – "Studies for Tristan und Isolde": "Träume" uses a motif that forms the love duet in act 2 of Tristan, while "Im Treibhaus" introduces a theme that later became the prelude to act 3.
 But Wagner resolved to write Tristan only after he had secured a publishing deal with the Leipzig-based firm Breitkopf & Härtel, in January 1858.
-From this point on, Wagner finished each act and sent it off for engraving before he started on the next – a remarkable feat given the unprecedented length and complexity of the score.
+From then on, Wagner finished each act and sent it off for engraving before he started on the next – a remarkable feat given the score's unprecedented length and complexity.